-- It is easy to disrupt a run of Coinjoin and delay the completion of the coinjoin transaction for the other participants.
+- It is easy to disrupt a run of CoinJoin and delay the completion of the transaction for the other participants.

-Dash’s implementation of CoinJoin called PrivateSend also is susceptible to cluster intersection attacks.
+What’s more, Dash’s implementation, called PrivateSend, is susceptible to cluster intersection attacks.

-Other improvements to CoinJoin such as CoinShuffle++ removed the need for a trusted third party but are still subject to the other drawbacks of CoinJoin namely a limited anonymity set and the requirement that participants are online.
+Other improvements such as CoinShuffle++ removed the need for a trusted third party but are still subject to the other drawbacks of CoinJoin, namely a limited anonymity set and the requirement that participants are online.

-Tumblebit is also a very promising improvement over Coinjoin type schemes but is beyond the scope of this article.
-It however is a privacy scheme not implemented at the protocol level and still requires other people to make available their funds for mixing as compared to the other schemes we will cover below.
-Its main benefit, the same with Coinjoin is that it can be implemented on top of Bitcoin or any other coin based out of Bitcoin without any requirement to change the protocol.
+The more recent Tumblebit seems to be a very promising improvement over mixing type schemes but is beyond the scope of this article.
+TumbleBit, however, is a privacy scheme not implemented at the protocol level and still requires other people to make available their funds for mixing as compared to the other schemes we will cover below.
+Its main benefit, the same with CoinJoin is that it can be implemented on top of Bitcoin or any other coin based on Bitcoin without any requirement to change the protocol.